mbruzek/ansible-openstack-setup/SOLUTIONS.md

 #### Solution: Add a retry in the general-prerequisites tasks.
 The connection timeout commands could be a network problem change the script to retry the raw commands on the new server.

+### TASK [Copying the Ansible configuration file from inventory]
+#### Problem: The openshift-ansible-contrib repo changed location of ansible.cfg
+One of the last changes in the openshift-ansible-contrib repository updated the README.md and in an effort to streamline the experience removed the configuration file from the sample-inventory directory which is copied to inventory.
+Also remove the task that deletes that file.
+`Source inventory/ansible.cfg not found`
+#### Solution: Make openshift_on_openstack.yml playbook look for the new location.
+The ansible.cfg file can be found in `openshift-ansible-contrib/playbooks/provisioning/openstack` directory from now on.